glennpratt/drupal-quick-start/README.md

 It can install Varnish, Nginx (for SSL proxy or for PHP-FPM), Apache, and combinations of the three.

-It has a long way to go, but those are the goals.
+It has a long way to go and needs documentation.

 php-quick-start readme below gives you an idea of how nodes are started, but nothing about Drupal or the roles above.